ucb-introstat/introstat-fall-2018/syllabus/policies.md

 ### Class Participation

-- Lecture is meant to discuss concepts and fundamentals statistical reasoning.
+- Lecture is meant to discuss concepts and fundamentals of statistical reasoning.
 - Attending lecture is part of your grade.
 - We will track attendance with short questions asked during lecture.
 - To receive full credit, you need to be present and answer at least 80% of